-Fill your day with art and play through experiences in the continually changing Sculpture Park and Museum.
-Each biweekly session features a unique opportunity to engage with art, materials, the environment, and new friends.
-Ideal for families with children ages 5 and under.
-Free with Museum admission.
+Fill your day with art and play through experiences in deCordova’s 30-acre Sculpture Park and Museum exhibitions.
+Each biweekly play-based session features a unique opportunity to engage with art, materials, the environment, and new friends.
+For children ages 2–5 accompanied by a caregiver.
+FREE with admission or membership.

-Fill your weekends with art and family through group explorations of the Museum Sculpture Park and engagements with materials and processes inspired by the themes and artists of the day.
-This monthly program is designed for families with children 6 and up, but all ages are welcome.
-Free with Museum admission.
+Fill your weekend with art and family through group explorations of Sculpture Park installations, Museum galleries, and engagements with materials and processes inspired by the themes and artists of the day.
+This monthly program is designed for families with children ages 2–12, but all are welcome.
+FREE with admission or membership.

-Engage with artists through talks, performances, demonstrations, workshops, and interactions.
-Curator and art world professionals offer tours and lectures that enhance exhibition experiences.
-Check out this season’s offerings.
+Engage with artists, curators, and experts through talks, performances, demonstrations, workshops, and more.
+Art world professionals offer interactions that will enhance your deCordova experience.

 Ceramic Sculpture Studio Workshops

-Get your hands and minds into sculpture with resident ceramic artist Bruce Barry’s workshop series.
+Get your hands (and minds!) into sculpture with resident ceramic artist Bruce Barry’s series of workshops.